-Generation Z is just beginning to graduate from college, a time when the average American gets their first credit card.
-These Americans have fewer cards than older generations and the lowest debt balances at $2,312 — 58% lower than the U.S. average of $5,525 in 2021.
+Generation Z is beginning to graduate from college, a time when the average American gets their first credit card.
+Therefore, these Americans have fewer cards than older generations and the lowest credit card balance, with an average of $2,876.

-Generation X is enjoying their midlife years and has racked up the highest average credit card debt at $7,236.
-This generation also holds 3.3 credit cards on average, which is slightly higher than the U.S. average of three.
+Generation X is enjoying their midlife years and has racked up the highest average credit card debt at $7,004.

 Average Credit Card Debt by Gender

-Men and women have similar credit card debt balances, though men have 2% more debt.
-When we consider financial gaps by gender, women earned just 82.3% of a man’s average salary in 2019.
+Men and women have similar debt balances, though men have 2% more credit card debt compared to women.
+However, when we consider financial gaps by gender, women earned 82.9 cents for every dollar earned by men in 2022.

 College Students and Credit Card Debt

-Young Americans tend to have the least amount of credit card debt of all generations, but they also tend to have less income than older generations.
-This means a few small purchases can become expensive financial burdens as interest payments grow month over month.
+Young Americans tend to have the least amount of credit card debt of all generations, but they also typically have less income than older generations.
+Therefore, a few small purchases on a credit card can become expensive financial burdens as interest payments grow month over month.

-When students cover their necessary expenses with credit cards and pay off the complete balance each month, they benefit from improved credit scores and credit card rewards without overpaying on interest.
+However, when students cover their necessary expenses with credit cards and pay off the complete balance each month, they can benefit from improved credit scores and credit card rewards without overpaying on interest.

 The difference between these two scenarios is intentional spending and proper budgeting.
-You should know how much you can afford to spend each month and limit your credit use accordingly.
+Decide how much you can afford to spend each month and limit your credit use accordingly.

-College students who have already accumulated credit card debt should prioritize repayment before they graduate and are faced with student loan repayment, too.
+In addition, college students who have already accumulated credit card debt should prioritize repayment before they graduate when they may be faced with student loan repayment.

 Credit Card Debt and Families

-As Americans develop financial stability, credit cards continue to offer great benefits for strong planners.
+As Americans develop financial stability, credit cards can be used one of many financial tools which can offer great benefits for strong planners.
 The better your credit score, the better your credit rewards and the lower your interest rate.

-Credit card rewards can support large life goals like marriage and homeownership.
-Couples planning their wedding frequently cover costs with a credit card that offers reward miles that can pay off their honeymoon travel.
+Credit card rewards, when used appropriately, can supplement savings for large life goals like marriage and homeownership.
+For example, couples planning their wedding frequently cover honeymoon travel expenses with a credit card that offers reward miles.

-Using your card to cover monthly bills can also improve your credit score and get you approved for a lower mortgage rate.
+Using your card to cover monthly bills that you could otherwise pay for in cash can improve your credit score by increasing your credit history.
+As your credit score improves, you can be eligible for a lower mortgage rate.

-That said, credit cards shouldn’t be relied on to cover your monthly expenses if you can avoid it.
-Families who need to use a credit card to make it to payday should consider how they can lower their monthly costs and invest in savings in case of an emergency and to fund retirement goals.
+That said, credit cards shouldn’t be relied on to plug the holes in your monthly expenses if you can avoid it.
+Families who need to use a credit card to make it to payday should consider lowering their monthly costs and investing in savings for emergencies and retirement.

 Excessive credit card debt can make it difficult to save for retirement as interest payments eat at your disposable income.
 Paying off debt frees excess income to invest in retirement or other wealth-building measures.

-It also lowers your total debt, benefiting your debt-to-income ratio if your income decreases in retirement.
+It also lowers your total debt, which will benefit your debt-to-income ratio if your income decreases in retirement.

 Those in retirement should keep existing accounts open to conserve their credit score and consider opening an additional account if they don’t have one exclusively in their name.
 If you’re an authorized user on your spouse’s card, you’ll lose access to the account if they die.

-Additionally, credit cards can be an asset to your new lifestyle.
-As many retirees plan to vacation and start checking off items on their bucket list, credit cards can help cover travel costs.
+Additionally, credit cards can be an asset to your new retirement lifestyle.
+As many retirees plan to vacation and start checking off items on their bucket list, credit cards can help supplement travel costs.